Threekit/boilerplate-react/README.md

 };
 ```

-The form can take a prop of `attributeComponents` that allow us to specify, which component to use for an attribute or if we want to hide any attributes.
+The Form can take a prop of `attributeComponents` that allow us to specify, which component to use for an attribute or if we want to hide any attributes.

-By default the Form will also avoid rendering out reserved attributes.
-This can be controlled/overwritted by using the prop `includeReservedAttributes=false}`
+By default the Form will not render reserved attributes.
+This can be controlled/over-written by using the prop `includeReservedAttributes=false}`

 ```jsx
 import { Form } from 'threekit/components';